mghpcc-projects/user_level_slurm_reservations/README.md

 # MOC HIL User Level Slurm Reservations (ULSR)

-V3.1  8-Jan-2018
+V3.2  26-Mar-2018

 # Introduction

-ULSR software allows a non-privileged Slurm user to reserve Slurm compute nodes for HIL operations.
+ULSR software allows a non-privileged Slurm user to reserve Slurm compute nodes for HIL operations, including bare-metal operations.
 The nodes may be later released and returned to the pool of Slurm compute nodes for use by others.

-At present, two commands, run in the Slurm batch scheduler environment, are used to manage Slurm HIL ULSR reservations:
+Two user-level commands, run in the Slurm batch scheduler environment, manage ULSR node reservations:

   * ```hil_reserve```
   * ```hil_release```